 Those traveling on passports from Asian, South American, African, and Middle Eastern countries should double check first and apply for a visa before arrival if necessary.

-Vietnam allows certain European countries such as the UK 15 days of visa-free entry, although citizens of other countries such as Australia, the US, and Canada still need to apply for visas before arrival.
+Vietnam allows certain Asian and European countries such as the UK 15 days of visa-free entry, although citizens of other countries such as Australia, the US, and Canada still need to apply for visas before arrival.
 This can be done online as an e-visa, via a letter of approval, or by applying at the nearest consulate before you travel.
 Some airports also offer visas on arrival for certain nationalities who are flying in, so it’s worth double checking your country’s requirements beforehand.

 Be sure to change some money over before you arrive in each country, especially if you need USD to pay for your visas.
 The border exchange rates on the Thai side of the Cambodian border aren’t too bad, but it’s worth being prepared so you can afford that toasted sandwich from 7/11 on the long drive back to Bangkok!

 You can often find the best exchange rates at the local market, although it is worth shopping around to see who will give you the best deal, and you should always check for fake or torn bills.
 The bank and official exchange offices can also change money, but the rates can be higher.
-I recommend downloading the XE app so you know the current exchange
+I recommend downloading the XE app so you know the current exchange rate, and can ensure you’re not getting ripped off.

 The best and most affordable way to get around in each country is generally by bus, although the train journey through Vietnam is absolutely spectacular and can provide a nice change of scenery.
 There are several different bus companies that service the main tourist hot-spots in each country, and local buses will get you to remote areas if you want to go far off the beaten track.